MariaLundgren/frozan/README.md

 - About us
     - The about us section will contain a short text about the company and a image.
-- Our flavours
+- The ice cream
-    - The flavours section will contain all the different flavours of icecream that the company offers.
+    - The ice cream section will contain a short text about the icecream with a image next to it and beneath all the different flavours of icecream that the company offers.
 - Our Location
     - The location section will contain three buttons with the cities that the